realadamli/realadamli.github.io/_posts/2020-04-02-market-analysis-quick-introduction-into-my-market-analysis.md

 ---
 layout: post
-title: "A Quick Introduction [MA]"
+title: "Quick Introduction Into My Market Analysis"
 date: 2020-04-02
 thumbnail: /assets/images/pic01.jpg
 alt: alttxttest
 category: market analysis
 ---

 Welcome to the market analysis section of this blog.
 Posts categorized in this section will be my personal analysis of markets (primarily crypto) on both higher and lower time-frames.
 This post aims to quickly breakdown the criteria that I will be looking at when making decisions to enter or exit the market.

 I take a top-down approach to the market (as I'm sure you do too, hopefully), and look at the higher time-frames first (monthly, weekly, daily) to market out key price areas.
 Then, I move onto lower time frames such as the 4H or 1H, and occasionally the 15m.